Emergency Medicine Residency Program

 - Bariatric Surgery Center recognized by the Metabolic and Bariatric Surgery Accreditation and Quality Improvement Program (MBSAQIP)

-With an annual adult Emergency Department volume of approximately 107,000 patients, including more than 3,000 who've sustained injuries significant enough to warrant admission, you will have an opportunity to care for a patient population suffering from a wide array of not only emergent illnesses but also traumatic injuries that are of the highest acuity.
+With an annual adult Emergency Department volume of approximately 94,000 patients and an admission rate of approximately 42%, including more than 3,000 who've sustained injuries significant enough to warrant admission, you will have an opportunity to care for a patient population suffering from a wide array of not only emergent illnesses but also traumatic injuries that are of the highest acuity.
 MRH's ED is the busiest in highly-urbanized Broward County, nationally recognized as a "Best Practice" site, and is an integral and not easily replicated part of your residency training.

 Some of Our Statistics